-When File Explorer crashes or freezes, in Windows 10, it is a huge issue – mainly because the File Explorer has almost all the usable data.
+When File Explorer crashes or freezes, in Windows 11/10, it is a major issue – mainly because the File Explorer has almost all the usable data.
 At times, it doesn’t display the option, when the user tries to launch explorer.exe to open some files.
-This is not exclusively a Windows 10 issue but has also been happening in Windows 7 and Windows 8 as well.
 Some users have experienced the issue that Windows File Explorer just will not open when they click on its icon.

 Windows File Explorer will not open